nathan818fr/node-java-props/README.md

 The goal is to keep a simple project without unnecessary (non essential) features.
-Don't hesitate to open an issue before to discuss about you idea.
+Don't hesitate to open an issue before to discuss about your idea.

 ## Versioning